empa-scientific-it/openbis/docs/user-documentation/advance-features/jupiterhub-for-openbis.md

 |:---------------------------|
 | **1.** -v /Users/juanf/jupyterhub-local/home:/home <br />This option is only required if you want to store the changes you are making.
 You need to have a home directory for this.
 It is not necessary for testing, as the image will provide a default one.
 This directory should contain a "vagrant" sub directory.<br />**2.** -v /Users/juanf/jupyterhub-local/config/certificates:/vagrant/config/certificates <br />This option is only required in production environments where you need valid certificates.
 It is not necssary for testing, as the image will provide a default one.<br />**3.** OPENBIS_URL= https://129.132.228.42:8443 <br />By defaut docker is in bridge mode, which means that your docker container accesses your local machine network directly through it.
 If you have a local openBIS installation please use your IP address; if you use a server installation use the typical address you use to access it. |

-> :warning:   **Please note the following configuration options:**
-> 1. -v /Users/juanf/jupyterhub-local/home:/home -
-> This option is only required if you want to store the changes you are making.
-You need to have a home directory for this.
-It is not necessary for testing, as the image will provide a default one.
-This directory should contain a "vagrant" sub directory.
-> 2. -v /Users/juanf/jupyterhub-local/config/certificates:/vagrant/config/certificates -
-> This option is only required in production environments where you need valid certificates.
-It is not necssary for testing, as the image will provide a default one.
-> 3. OPENBIS_URL= https://129.132.228.42:8443 - By defaut docker is in bridge mode, which means that your docker container accesses your local machine network directly through it.
-If you have a local openBIS installation please use your IP address; if you use a server installation use the typical address you use to access it.

 To stop a running docker container, run "**docker kill container\_ID"**.

 The container\_ID can be found by running the command **"docker ps"**.